Skip to main content

 It was in Antarctica where he met his wife, Kitty, a teacher.
 Together they sailed across the Pacific Ocean before returning to Colorado where Mr. Horeis joined his wife in teaching, earning a Masters in Education from the University of Colorado.
 He loves teaching third and fourth graders at Foothills Academy in Wheat Ridge where he asks his students to "Create Solutions – Not Problems" on frequent outings and adventures.
 Mr. Horeis' hobbies include sailing, climbing, and illustrating his travel journals.
 His latest adventure is in parenting as he welcomed baby boy Holt into his family in March, 2010.

-Researcher - Jeff Rasic
+Jeff Rasic - Researcher

 Museum of the North and National Park Service